jamesadarich/git-bisect-tutorial/readme.md

 Let's try it out, first we need to write a test to determine the bug.

-Add the following to a new file e.g. `test/bisect.spec.ts` - it's important this is a new file in a tree that isn't used in your history as git is going to start changing commits soon so if a conflict occurs this is going to break.
+Add the following to a new file e.g. `bisect.spec.ts` - it's important this is a new file in a tree that isn't used in your history as git is going to start changing commits soon so if a conflict occurs this is going to break.

 ```typescript
 import { Expect, Test, TestFixture } from "alsatian";
 import { square } from "../src/square";